Leedlime Leedlime

 Pricing Notes

-Public pricing is currently summarized as Free, Power $14.17/month annual, Ultra $58.33/month annual.
-Before buying, verify the latest plan details on the official pricing page because vendor packaging changes frequently.
+Pricing is currently Free, Power $14.17/month annual, Ultra $58.33/month annual.
+Before buying, verify the latest plan details on the official pricing page.

 SEO and GTM Fit

-F5Bot makes the most sense when your team values generous free plan more than GTM-focused, intent-led social listening.
+F5Bot makes the most sense when your team values the free plan is genuinely useful - not artificially limited to push upgrades - making f5bot a practical starting point for teams validating whether community monitoring is worth investing in. more than GTM-focused, intent-led social listening.

 Who should avoid it